Orion98MC/MCCURLConnection/README.md

 * An Application-wide Authentication delegate (since authentication is most likely to be an application-wide concern)
 * An application-wide onRequest callback, useful for setting the network activity indicator for example
-* Set whether the class should forbid ongoing duplicate resource request (Example: forbid multiple enqueued HTTP GET of the same URL)
+* Set whether the class should forbid ongoing duplicate resource requests (Example: forbid multiple enqueued HTTP GET of the same URL)
 * A default queue for connections created out of a context

 ## Usage